Parking Radar: From Schematics to PCB

 • Speaker output with a selectable first-order RC low-pass filter for tone smoothing.

-• LED bar indicates proximity (three channels).
+• LED bar indicates proximity on three channels.

 • Microcontroller/FPGA-friendly I/O (3.3 V logic, 5 V power domain).